Random-field random surfaces: Discussion and open questions

 where the $(r(v))_{v \in \Lambda}$ are given elements of the torus $\R/\Z$ and $z\ge 0$ is a given activity parameter.
-In the limit $z\to\infty$ configurations $\psi$ are restricted to satisfying $\psi_v\in\Z + r(v)$ at every vertex and their effective Hamiltonian consists only of the first sum in~\eqref{eq:sine-Gordon Hamiltonian}.
+In the limit $z\to\infty$, configurations $\psi$ are restricted to satisfying $\psi_v\in\Z + r(v)$ at every vertex, and the effective Hamiltonian on this restricted configuration space consists only of the first sum in~\eqref{eq:sine-Gordon Hamiltonian}.
 The case where the $(r(v))$ are (quenched) random is known as the \emph{random-phase sine-Gordon model}.

-The random-phase sine-Gordon model has received much attention in the physics literature (see, e.g.,~\cite{CO82, TD90, HWA94, LDS07, RLDS12}) and the following behavior was predicted for the heights $\psi$ in the $z\to\infty$ limit when the $(r(v))$ are uniform and independent: In two dimensions, on a box $\Lambda_L$ with zero boundary conditions, the heights are predicted to delocalize with $\log L$ variance at high temperature (rough phase), but with $\log^2 L$ variance at low temperature (super-rough phase); thus the fluctuations of the model are expected to \emph{decrease} as the temperature rises!
-It is further predicted that the heights delocalize with logarithmic variance in three dimensions and are localized when $d\ge 5$ (see e.g.~\cite{OS95, VF84, N90SC, GLD95}).
-These predictions appear to be open in the mathematical literature apart from the following recent result of Garban and Sep\'ulveda~\cite{GS20} on the sine-Gordon model: At sufficiently low temperature, for any deterministic choice of $(r(v))$ and any activity $z\in [0,\infty]$, the heights $\psi$ on a two-dimensional box $\Lambda_L$ with zero boundary conditions delocalize with variance at least $\log L$.
+The random-phase sine-Gordon model has received much attention in the physics literature (see, e.g.,~\cite{CO82, HWA94, LDS07, RLDS12,TD90}) and the following behavior was predicted for the heights $\psi$ in the $z\to\infty$ limit when the $(r(v))$ are uniform and independent: In two dimensions, on a box $\Lambda_L$ with zero boundary conditions, the heights are predicted to delocalize with $\log L$ variance at high temperature (rough phase), but with $\log^2 L$ variance at low temperature (super-rough phase); thus the fluctuations of the model are expected to \emph{decrease} as the temperature rises!
+It is further predicted that the heights delocalize with logarithmic variance in three dimensions and are localized when $d\ge 5$ (see e.g.~\cite{GLD95, N90SC, OS95, VF84}).
+These predictions appear to be open in the mathematical literature, apart from the following recent result of Garban and Sep\'ulveda~\cite{GS20} on the sine-Gordon model: At sufficiently high temperature, for any deterministic choice of $(r(v))$ and any activity $z\in [0,\infty]$, the heights $\psi$ on a two-dimensional box $\Lambda_L$ with zero boundary conditions delocalize with variance at least $\log L$.

 Let us now describe the connection between the random-field integer-valued Gaussian free field and the random-phase sine-Gordon model.
 To this end, observe that the Hamiltonian of the random-field integer-valued Gaussian free field can be written, up to the addition of a constant factor depending only on $d, \lambda$ and the quenched disorder $\eta$, as